Wireless random-access networks with bipartite interference graphs: Introduction

 with $F_{\mathrm{sup}}= \frac{1}{c-\rho_U}$, and

 with

 where $\delta_1(z)$ is the Dirac function at 1. \end{itemize} \end{teorema}

-Theorem \ref{teoremapaper1} shows that there is a \emph{trichotomy} (see Fig.~\ref{fig:trichotomy}): depending on the value of $\beta$ the transition exhibits a \textit{subcritical regime}, a \textit{critical regime} and a \textit{supercritical regime}.
+Theorem~\ref{teoremapaper1} shows that there is a \emph{trichotomy} (see Fig.~\ref{fig:trichotomy}): depending on the value of $\beta$ the transition exhibits a \textit{subcritical regime}, a \textit{critical regime} and a \textit{supercritical regime}.
 A heuristic for the critical value is the following: the fraction of joint inactivity time of the nodes in $U$ is of order $(1/r^{\beta})^{|U|} = r^{-\beta |U|}$; since the time it takes to leave the joint inactivity state is of order $r^{-\beta}$, all nodes in $U$ become simultaneously inactive for the first time after a period of order $r^{-\beta}/r^{-\beta |U|}= r^{\beta(|U|-1)}$.
-Our goal is to extend Theorem \ref{teoremapaper1} to arbitrary bipartite graphs (see Fig.~\ref{fig:ex} for examples).
-Note how the mean transition time depends on the actual value of the initial queue lengths at nodes in $U$: for complete bipartite graphs, the initial queue lengths are fixed to be $\gamma_U r$; for arbitrary bipartite graphs, we will see how the mean transition time depends on the way they are changing when activating nodes in $V$.
+Our goal is to extend Theorem~\ref{teoremapaper1} to arbitrary bipartite graphs (see Fig.~\ref{fig:ex} for examples).
+Note how the mean transition time depends on the actual value of the initial queue lengths at nodes in $U$: for complete bipartite graphs, the initial queue lengths are fixed to be $\gamma_U r$; for arbitrary bipartite graphs, we will see how the mean transition time depends on the way the queue lengths change while activating nodes in $V$.

 \begin{definizione}{\bf [Key notions 2]} $\mbox{}$\\ {\bf (1) Neighbors of a node.} For a node $v \in V$, we define the set of \textit{neighbors} of $v$ as

 and the degree of $v$ as